 This opens up a page for you to plug-in your general student information.
 Now this part is super-critical and where most students face trouble – so listen closely.
 For Pakistan, students taking the SAT exam need a valid passport.
 So, all your information in your SAT registration page here needs to be exactly the same as that on your passport.
 Let’s begin with the name.
 Your first name should match with the “given name” on your passport e.g. my given name on the passport is Talal Ali so I will put that in the First Name field.
 The “surname” on your passport corresponds to the Last Name field on the collegeboard, e.g. my surname on the passport is Jan so I will put that in the last name field.
-I don’t have a middle initial on my passport so I will leave that field blank.
-Pakistani passports don’t have a middle initial field.
+Pakistani passports don’t have a middle initial field; thus, I also don’t have a middle initial on my passport, so I will leave that field blank.

 Select date of birth – and it should be exactly the one stated on your passport.
 Mine is June, 5th, 1991.

 After that you will be asked to put zip/postal code.
-You don’t have to put anything here; simply tick the button which states “outside US” and you are good to go on the next step.
+You don’t have to put anything here; simply tick the box which states “outside US” and you are good to move onto the next step.

 You are required to write your school name and branch in the field which states “where do you go to school”.
 If your school name is listed, well and good and if it is not don’t worry.
 Leave this field blank and move forward.

 Now you are required to create your username and password.
 It’s preferred that your username should contain your first name and/or last name.